pennane/chess/README.md

 # Chess

-This project is part of the "
+This project is for the "DX and Clean Code: Enhancing Developer Experience through Quality Code TX00FK85-3001" course.

-DX and Clean Code: Enhancing Developer Experience through Quality Code TX00FK85-3001" course.
-It's a simple multiplayer chess game that currently works in the Command Line Interface (CLI).
+It's a simple chess game that currently works in the Command Line Interface (CLI).
 The computer opponent picks a random legal move on its turn.
-In the future it will be online multiplayer through simple web GUI
+The idea is to make the game online and add a simple web based GUI.

 ![Alt text](docs/screenshot.png)

 ## Getting Started